 Perry graduated from Middletown High in 2008, where he wrestled for two seasons.
 As a senior, he won the Class L and State Open title at 215 pounds and was second in New England.
 In 2009, he spent a year at Hyde-Woodstock and finished second in New England (215).

-He wrestled for four years at Bloomsburg State (2011-14), qualifying for the NCAA Tournament three times and posting a career record of 110-30.
+He wrestled for four years at Bloomsburg University (2011-14), qualifying for the NCAA Tournament three times and posting a career record of 110-30.